HexZoNetwork/Hexza/README.md

-# Hexza — Made By Hexzo Lonely
+# Hexza — Made By Hexzo
 ## Table of Contents

 - [Features](#features)